The AVI has long been facilitating the appointment of qualified Certified Practicing Valuers for all valuation purposes.

-All current and prospective members are invited to attend the next AVI Bi-Monthly meeting, to be held on the 18th of November at Kam Fook Restaurant in Westfield Shopping Centre on Victoria Avenue, Chatswood.
+All current and prospective members are invited to attend the next AVI Bi-Monthly meeting, to be held on the Wednesday 10th February 2016 at 7.00pm food and drinks will be provided.at Kam Fook Restaurant in Westfield Shopping Centre on Victoria Avenue, Chatswood.

 This will be an wonderful networking opportunity to meet and greet others within the institute, and to discuss the recent legislative changes and its impact on the industry and AVI members, as well as updates on AVI business.